Sports vendors cashing in on Chiefs back-to-back Super Bowl appearances

 “Prices went up overnight, right after they won, and the prices for the Buccaneers cards went up a lot too,” Bell said.

-Vendors selling items from autographed jerseys, helmets, and even a lucky charm for Sunday’s big game.
+Vendors selling items from autographed jerseys, helmets, and even a lucky charm for Sunday’s game.

 “Super Bowl replica rings.
 This will be our fifth round of ordering these rings,” said Joe Ruocco, Owner of Rock’s Dugout.